John Baldacci: Second term

 Baldacci also brought the region's leaders together for a special conference to coordinate and cooperate on regional energy efforts such as the infrastructure needed to carry the electricity to markets.
 In addition Baldacci led the effort for Maine to become part of the first cap and trade state consortium for East coast states called the Regional Greenhouse Gas Initiative, which has brought in $83 million to the state for weatherization programs.

 Throughout Baldacci's eight years he promoted a number of bond efforts that were passed by the people of Maine to increase research and development in the state focusing on sectors of growth and innovation.
 These bonds helped to transform research and development in biomedicine, composites and forest products at Maine's leading educational institutions.

 In February 2008, Baldacci hosted an official visit to Maine by Premier of New Brunswick, Shawn Graham, which was the first official visit to Maine by an incumbent head of a Canadian province.
 In his visit, Graham addressed a joint session of the Maine Legislature in which he proposed increasing cross-border trade, tourism, transportation as well as additional co-operation on energy and education.

 In the 2008 Democratic Presidential primary Baldacci, as a superdelegate, pledged his support for Hillary Clinton despite Barack Obama winning the state's Democratic Presidential Primary.
 By June 2008, it was clear that Obama would be the nominee and he announced his support for Obama.

 On May 6, 2009, Baldacci signed legislation legalizing same-sex marriage in Maine.
 This made him the first governor ever in the U.S. to sign a same-sex marriage bill into law where it was not previously court-ordered.
 (The Governor of Connecticut, Mary Jodi Rell, had been the first to sign a bill codifying same-sex marriage into law on April 23, 2009.)
-Maine's legalization of same-sex marriage was narrowly overturned by a statewide referendum vote on November 3, 2009, but brought back on a pro-same-sex marriage referendum on November 6, 2012, and became law.
+Maine's legalization of same-sex marriage was narrowly overturned by a statewide referendum vote on November 3, 2009, but brought back on a pro–same-sex marriage referendum on November 6, 2012, and became law.

 Baldacci left office in 2011, and he was succeeded by Republican Paul LePage.

 Personal life and family

 Baldacci lived with his wife Karen and son Jack in the Blaine House in Augusta while governor.

-Baldacci's brother, Joe, is a member of the Bangor City Council.
+Baldacci's brother, Joe, is a member of the Maine Senate.
 He is a first cousin once removed of former Maine senator and majority leader George J. Mitchell and a second cousin of author David Baldacci.
 In addition, he is also related to State Representative Chris Greeley, who like Baldacci and Mitchell, is half-Lebanese.
 His wife Karen was the head of Maine Reads, a nonprofit umbrella organization for Read With ME, privately funded by Verizon.
 Karen now works as a registered dietitian (RD) at the Supplemental Program for Women Infants and Children (WIC) in Portland.

 Baldacci held a technician class amateur radio license with call sign KB1NXP, which expired in 2018.